Philadelphia Introduction Walking Tour (Self Guided), Philadelphia

 The Museum of the American Revolution boasts a vast collection of several thousand artifacts, forming a rich tapestry of the nation's history.
 Among its prized possessions are items personally owned and used by General George Washington during the War of Independence.
 The collection is also renowned for its extensive array of historic firearms, edged weapons, significant art, invaluable manuscripts, and rare books.
 A notable part of this collection originated from the early 20th-century efforts of Rev. W. Herbert Burk, forming the core of the museum's offerings.

-Designed by Robert A.M.
-Stern Architects (RAMSA), the building was unveiled on June 12, 2012.
-The structure itself is an architectural marvel, extending three stories above street level and encompassing a total of 118,000 square feet.
-Of this, 32,000 square feet is dedicated to exhibits and interpretive spaces.
+The current building was unveiled in 2012 with 32,000 square feet dedicated to exhibits and interpretive spaces.
 The first floor, which houses a museum shop and the Cross Keys Café, is built around a skylit central interior court.
 It also features a cross-vaulted ticketing lobby, a multi-use theater, and a gallery for changing exhibitions.
 The second floor is home to 18,000 square feet of galleries, including a theater showcasing George Washington's marquee tent.

 Tip:

-You may skip the introductory film on the 1st floor, but don't skip the presentation on George Washington's tent, which is the museum's highlight.
-Check to see what times the presentation is playing, and make sure to show up a little bit early, as the theater is not large and fills up quickly.
+The museum's highlight is the tent used by George Washington during the independence war.
+Check what times the presentation is playing, and make sure to show up a little bit early, as the theater is not large and fills up quickly.

 The Benjamin Franklin Museum lies in the fully-enclosed courtyard where the Founding Father's house and print shop once stood.
 Although these were torn down long ago, some archaeological remains were excavated and are visible beneath glass windows in the ground along with explanatory signs.